GuiAmorim03/TQS_107162/Labs/lab4/README.md

 ## Lab 4.3

-For this exercise, I recorded a new test (Alternative), in order to increase the difficulty of the exercise
+In this exercise, the same problem occured, so it was necessary to do the same wrapper of the maven version 3.9.6 For this exercise, I recorded a new test (Alternative), in order to increase the difficulty of the exercise

+## Lab 4.4
+In this exercise, the same problem occured, so it was necessary to do the same wrapper of the maven version 3.9.6 Using browsers in Docker, we cannot see what is happening inside the container.
+However, the test was executed with success